 Decarbed Cannabis Flower

-This is not my favorite way to infuse, but it works.
+Adding just ground, decarbed cannabis flowers is not everyone's favorite way to infuse, but it works.

 Before incorporating straight cannabis as an ingredient in any recipe, it’s important to understand the process of decarboxylation or decarbing.